Frequently Asked Questions

 Absolutely!
 We do not want to make any changes to your pet’s diet so if you feed him something that is not on our menu then please bring enough food in for this stay.

-We would recommend bringing your dog in for Doggie Daycare or for a short overnight stay (1 or 2 nights) before they board for a longer period so that they can get to know the facility, the staff and the routines.
-It also allows us to see the dog’s temperament and mix them with a pack.
+We would recommend bringing your dog in for Doggie Daycare (initial assessment day) or for a short overnight stay (1 or 2 nights) before they board for a longer period so that they can get to know the facility, the staff and the routines.
+It also allows us to see the dog’s temperament and mix them with a play group.

 It is not a strict rule but some non-altered males may be more dominant in packs and females in heat can cause tension and fights between male dogs.
 We can accommodate only a certain amount of non altered males at one time so availability cannot be guaranteed.
 We will not board any unneutered female dogs over the age of 7 months during peak boarding periods or we will not board them (or take for Daycare) at any time of the year if they are in heat or due to come into heat to prevent unnecessary stress on male boarding dogs and for obvious hygienic reasons.
 Please research and/or discuss with your vet the health & behavioural benefits of neutering your pet.